 Declutter your workspace or home

-Having a clear, tidy space will leave you less stressed and overwhelmed, and create more headspace to keep things on track.
+Having a clean, tidy space will leave you less stressed and overwhelmed and create more headspace to keep things on track.

 Share your goals

 Or even team up with a friend who shares your intentions so you can both encourage one another.
 It's amazing how motivating a little friendly accountability can be!